 The drug dealing charge comes from outta nowhere, and you rack your brain trying to figure out who could accuse you of this.

-You may well be dealing with what police call a “confidential reliable informant.”
+If you're charged in South Carolina, you may well be dealing with what police call a “confidential reliable informant.”

 But they’re not always confidential.
 You might be able to find out who turned you in, with a little help.
 And they’re definitely not always reliable—sometimes the State can’t get them to testify, which can help your case.